Deteriorating Health Signs of Alcoholism

 What Does Alcohol Addiction Treatment Look Like?

 Alcohol recovery begins with the detox and withdrawal stage.
 The body must purge the toxins of alcohol from the body in order to clear the mind and stabilize physically and emotionally before entering treatment.
 Alcohol detox should only be undergone in a monitored environment where sometimes dangerous withdrawal symptoms can be adequately managed.

 The alcohol addiction treatment stage of recovery can last a month to a year, depending on the severity of the addiction.
 Most individuals spend 30-90 days in treatment, and the longer the better the outcome.
 Treatment consists of a variety of therapies and activities that work in tandem to help the individual change the addictive behaviors, as well as equip them with important recovery tools.

-Following completion of alcohol rehab, ongoing outpatient therapy and participation in a recovery community helps to solidify recovery and stave off relapse.
-Having a strong support system at home is also key in achieving a successful long-term recovery.
+Following completion of alcohol rehab, ongoing outpatient therapy, and participation in a recovery community helps to solidify recovery and stave off relapse.
+Having a strong support system at home is also key to achieving a successful long-term recovery.

 Golf Drug Rehab Treats Alcohol Abuse and Addiction

 Golf Drug Rehab is an elite alcohol treatment program based in Orange County, California.
 The most important focus in treatment and recovery is restoring overall health while learning how not to reflexively revert back to drinking behaviors.
 At Golf Drug Rehab, our mission is to create an individualized treatment strategy for each client, built upon the important information collected during the intake process.
 From this background data, our clinical staff can build a tailored plan for detoxification and addiction treatment, helping clients rebuild their lives.